USEPA/EPA_HD_CTI_BCA/docs/source/introduction.rst

     - vmt_weighted_fuel_cpm.csv which contains weighted cost per mile fuel costs results by sourcetype/regclass/fueltype.
     - vmt_weighted_urea_cpm.csv which contains weighted cost per mile diesel exhaust fluid costs results by sourcetype/regclass/fueltype.

+A folder call "run_results" will be created within the outputs folder that contains the output files described above.
-A folder called "modified inputs" is also created which holds modified versions of the input files.
+A folder called "modified_inputs" is also created which holds modified versions of the input files.
 Those modifications include reshaping of the input files along with conversions of the dollar-based inputs into a consistent dollar basis.
 A folder called "run_inputs" is also created which holds a direct copy/paste of all input files used for the given run.